omidfarhang/omid.dev/content/posts/2010-04-03-sharing-vs-your-privacy-on-facebook.en.md

 He said Facebook's rules governing outside developers are designed so the site may legally expel a developer easily.

-“They have the sole discretion to determine what the crime is, and they have the sole discretion to determine the punishment,” said Brown, who <a href="http://blog.internetcases.com/" target="new">blogs</a> about Internet legal issues.
+“They have the sole discretion to determine what the crime is, and they have the sole discretion to determine the punishment,” said Brown, who [blogs](http://blog.internetcases.com/) about Internet legal issues.

 Facebook's Axten said a team monitors complaints, which users can file simply by clicking a link that's on every Facebook application.
 The team also regularly monitors popular and fast-growing applications and conducts random checks, he said.